AnnaBernbaum/OptimisationGroup8/Subsystem_1/README.md

 Dependencies
 -------
-The script requires only MATLAB_R2018A
+The script requires MATLAB_R2018A with the Optimisation Toolbox installed.